loum/nparcel/doc/source/interfaces/primaryelect.rst

 to nominate the Alternate Delivery Point from where they can pick up their parcels.

-Primary Elect jobs differ from the normal Nparcel flow in that the jobs are not triggerred by a failed delivery event.
+Primary Elect jobs differ from the normal Toll Parcel Portal flow in that the jobs are not triggerred by a failed delivery event.
 Instead, jobs are sent directly from the vendor (for example, Grays Online)

 .. note::